JRubalcaba/Carranza-Polo/README.md

 #### How to use

-The function programed in R allows generating the evolutionary dynamics of alleles determining (1) asexual vs. sexual reproduction and, in the second case, (2) non-costly sexual reproduction (i.e., monogamous mating system with bi-parental care) vs. costly sexual reproduction (i.e., polygamous mating system with mono-parental care).
+The function programed in R allows generating the evolutionary dynamics of alleles determining (1) asexual (allele a in locus S) vs. sexual reproduction (allele s in locus S) and, in the second case, (2) non-costly sexual reproduction (allele n in locus M) vs. costly sexual reproduction (alle c in locus M).

 ###### (1) Copy-paste and execute the function's code in R.